girishlande/angular/README.txt

 ng add @angular/material  // to add material library to project

 npm install bootstrap --save // to install bootstrap library , you also need to modify angular.json file to include bootstrap.css
+ (you need to add entry in "style" of angular.json "node_modules/bootstrap/dist/css/bootstrap.min.css" )

 npm install @angular/http  // to install http module